MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 Back on the .NET side, we are now ready to interop with the native library:
 Run `dotnet build` from `newBinding/android/NewBinding.Android.Binding` to test everything is plugged in correctly and good to go.
 (Note: This step will require that you have JDK 17 installed)

+> [!NOTE]
-> For more examples and tips for writing the API definitions, read more in the section below: [Modify and existing binding](#Modify-an-existing-binding)
+> You can rename the placeholder ```DotnetNewBinding``` class to better reflect the native library being wrapped.
+For more examples and tips for writing the API definitions, read more in the section below: [Modify an existing binding](#modify-an-existing-binding).

 ### Consume the APIs in your .NET app